christophmark/bayesloop/README.md

 Alternatively, use this [zipped version](https://github.com/christophmark/bayesloop/zipball/master) or clone the repository.

 ## Dependencies
-*bayesloop* is tested on Python 2.7, 3.5 and 3.6.
+*bayesloop* is tested on Python 3.8.
 It depends on NumPy, SciPy, SymPy, matplotlib, tqdm and dill.
 All except the last two are already included in the [Anaconda distribution](https://www.continuum.io/downloads) of Python.
 Windows users may also take advantage of pre-compiled binaries for all dependencies, which can be found at [Christoph Gohlke's page](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 ## Optional dependencies
 *bayesloop* supports multiprocessing for computationally expensive analyses, based on the [pathos](https://github.com/uqfoundation/pathos) module.
 The latest version can be obtained directly from GitHub using pip (requires git):